AnttiSarjanoja/HexThingy/README.md

   - Either store one big tree with partial serialization or make it fully serialized with a master list
 - Fine tune world creation
   - Creation context for avoiding duplicate Beast / Clan / Region names
-- PIXI.js hex rendering (replace Display)
+- Unit testing

+## Nice-to-have TODO

 - Really nice to have - PIXI.projection, 2D map trapezoid tilting OR 3D camera
-- Unit testing

 ## Notes